The rare decays $h^0\rightarrow Z\gamma,V Z$ in the NB-LSSM: The numerical analyses

-FIG.\ref{fig3}(a) presents the variation of the signal strength from Higgs boson to $Z$ boson and photon with the Higgs boson mass.
-It is not difficult to find that the $h^0\rightarrow Z\gamma$ process in the NB-LSSM display a deviation about $10\%$ from the SM.
-The "rainbow" label corresponds to the value of $\chi^2$, with its maximum value being approximately 18, which is less than the $\chi^2$ critical value corresponding to the 14 variables under $95\%$CL(approximately 23.7).
-All the scatter points in FIG.\ref{fig3} are within $95\%$ CL.
-The red star represents the best-fit point($\chi^2_{best}=5.665$).
-With the decrease of $\chi^2$, the mass of Higgs boson is closer to its center value.
-Besides, the signal strengths of $h^0\rightarrow ZV$ processes with $V\in(\phi,J/\psi,\Upsilon(1S),\rho^0,\omega)$ possess the similar characters with the $h^0\rightarrow Z\gamma$ process, which can be found by FIG.\ref{fig3}(b) and (c).
-These processes all indicate a deviation about $10\%$ from the SM.
-Corresponding, the branching fractions of $h^0\rightarrow Z\phi,ZJ/\psi,Z\rho^0$ decays are figured in FIG.\ref{fig3}(d), which all satisfy the current experimental limits well and prove the considerable NP contributions from the NB-LSSM.
+Fig.\ref{fig3}(a) presents the variation of the signal strength from Higgs boson to $Z$ boson and photon with the SM-like Higgs mass.
+The "rainbow" label corresponds to the value of $\chi^2$, with a maximum value around 18, which is below the $\chi^2$ critical value corresponding to the 14 degrees of freedom at $95\%$ CL(approximately 23.7).
+This implies that all scatter points in Fig.\ref{fig3} fall within $95\%$ CL.
+It is not difficult to find that the $h^0\rightarrow Z\gamma$ process in the NB-LSSM displays a deviation about $10\%$ from the SM, indicating the potentially significant loop-induced contributions of this model.
+The red star represents the best-fit point($\chi^2_{best}=5.176$) with Higgs boson mass around 125.26 GeV, which approximately aligns well with the observed SM-like Higgs boson mass.
+With the decrease of $\chi^2$, the mass of Higgs boson is closer to its center value, illustrating the strong experimental preference for a Higgs boson mass consistent with the SM-like Higgs boson.